tocha688/vosk-koffi/README.md

-This is an Koffi wrapper for the Vosk library.
+This is an Koffi wrapper for the Vosk library.No need to install any environment with a value of, just nodejs is needed, supporting workers.

 ## Usage